 Sad.
 And true.
 We’ve all been whores.
 We’ve all faked things for money.
 We all thought at some points in our life that money will solve our problems.
 We all sacrificed our authenticity and joy for a shortcut.
 We all wanted a miracle to save us from something.
 And we sold our souls for this shortcut called money.

 Too bad money doesn’t solve anything.
 Only people solve things out.
-Even if they don’t have the courage, the discipline or the inspiration to change the circumstances of their life.
-They eventually reach out and get courage, inspiration or discipline.
-Eventually they find a way to change their lives.
-They take risks, get out of their comfort zone and create something.
+Even if they don’t have yet the courage, the discipline or the inspiration to change the circumstances of their lives.
+They’ll eventually reach out and get courage, inspiration or discipline.
+Eventually they’ll find a way to change their lives.
+They’ll take risks, get out of their comfort zone and create something.
 They, the people, not the money.

 Money can’t buy courage.
 Nor discipline, nor inspiration.
 What it can buy is a short term delay.
 A pause.
 An illusion of security, until the real problem hits again.
 And then, when facing the same challenge, instead of looking inside, people are looking outside, reaching for a new client, faking another session and getting another payment.
 The circle repeats endlessly and down goes all your self-esteem, your authenticity and joy.

 The real problem with faking something is that you’re losing it.
 The more you fake it, the farther you go from its authentic substance.
 If it’s sex you’re faking – in the generally accepted term for prostitution – you’re going to completely ruin your authentic joy in having sex with somebody you love.
 You may become a fantastic technician – based on a prolonged physical exercise – but you won’t reach to the true nature of sex.
 You will have probably some pleasure, but not joy or ecstasy.
 In the long run, you’ll be completely disconnected.
 Faking will break you down.